Last time on Supervised Learning’s Got Talent, we were introduced to the talented decision maker of the show, Logistic Regression.

 One more thing I want to show you is something called the GINI Index.
 It measures how mixed or impure a dataset is.

-It measure impurity directly, by following this equation:
+It measures impurity directly, by following this equation:

 Believe it or not, this equation tells you how mixed up your life really is.